KlaytonHutchins/klaytonhutchins.github.io/SD/javascript/fundamentals/types/statementTermination.md

+---
+layout: default
-## To use a semicolon...or not to use a semicolon?
+title: To use a semicolon...or not to use a semicolon?
+---
 *Disclaimer*: this is a subject of near-constant debate.
 With the belief that some guidelines are better than no guidelines...

 ### **DO** Use Semicolons